Porirua: Transport

-State Highway 59 is the main route through Porirua itself, passes north–south through the middle of the city, linking Porirua southwards to Wellington and northwards to the Kapiti Coast and the bulk of the North Island.
+State Highway 59 is the main route through Porirua itself, passes north–south through the middle of the city, linking Porirua southwards to Wellington and northwards to the Kāpiti Coast and the bulk of the North Island.
 Porirua is the northern terminus of the Johnsonville–Porirua motorway (opened progressively from 1950), with the section of motorway within Porirua being part of the SH 59 route.
 Until 7 December 2021, the SH 59 route was part of State Highway 1.

 State Highway 1, the most significant route in the New Zealand state highway network, forms an eastern bypass of Porirua as the Transmission Gully Motorway.
 There are link roads between the Transmission Gully Motorway and Kenepuru, Waitangirua and Whitby.

 State Highway 58 links Paremata via Whitby and Pāuatahanui (where an interchange with the Transmission Gully Motorway is located) with Haywards in the Hutt Valley to the east.

 The Ara Harakeke is a pathway that runs alongside SH 59 and the Taupō Swamp, north of Plimmerton.
 The first section was opened in 2002.
 Porirua City Council won a Cycle Friendly Award for this project from the Cycling Advocates' Network in 2003.

 The North Island Main Trunk railway line passes through Porirua, mostly close to State Highway 59, with six stations including the main Porirua Railway Station inside the city and one on the Wellington City border.
 The railway stations from south to north are Kenepuru, Porirua, Paremata, Mana (known as Dolly Varden before 1960), Plimmerton, Pukerua Bay, and Muri (closed 30 April 2011).
-Kapiti Line suburban passenger trains run between Wellington and Waikanae (generally half-hourly during the day before 15 July 2018 and every twenty minutes during the day after that date, more frequently during peak periods, and less frequently at night).
+Kāpiti Line suburban passenger trains run between Wellington and Waikanae (generally half-hourly during the day before 15 July 2018 and every twenty minutes during the day after that date, more frequently during peak periods, and less frequently at night).
 The Northern Explorer long-distance passenger train between Auckland and Wellington passes through Porirua.
 This train was known as the Overlander before 25 June 2012 which stopped southbound but not northbound.

 The nearest airports are Wellington Airport to the south (the closest), and Paraparaumu Airport to the north.

 Ferry services ran between Paremata and Picton for short periods but appeared unable to compete with Wellington-based services despite the shorter distance.